Skip to main content

 We live in a Crystal Palace flat — can we have a media wall?

 Yes, this is common in the converted Victorian houses on Belvedere Road and the new builds on Anerley Road.
-The constraints are: smaller living room (so smaller TV — 55-65 inch typically), no chimney breast (so a wall-to-wall configuration on a flat internal wall), and more acoustic care needed to avoid transmitting sound to neighbours.
+The constraints are: a smaller living room (so a smaller TV, 55 to 65 inch typically), no chimney breast (so a wall-to-wall configuration on a flat internal wall), and more acoustic care needed to avoid transmitting sound to neighbours.
 We add Rockwool RWA45 acoustic insulation inside the framing plus mass-loaded vinyl behind the plasterboard on the party-wall side.
-Cost £3,500-£4,500.
-We also need landlord written consent if the flat is leasehold — we help draft the consent request and the landlord usually agrees because the work is properly certified.
+We also need landlord written consent if the flat is leasehold.
+We help draft the consent request and the landlord usually agrees because the work is properly certified.

 Our Crystal Palace Victorian has a small living room — what size media wall is sensible?

-For a typical Crystal Palace Victorian sitting room (3.0-3.5 metres wide, 3.8-4.5 metres long), the sensible spec is a chimney-breast-centred media wall with a 55-inch TV (up to 65-inch if your seating distance is at the longer end), a 1.0-1.4 metre electric fireplace, and slimmer alcove joinery to avoid the wall feeling chunky in the small room.
+For a typical Crystal Palace Victorian sitting room (3.0 to 3.5 metres wide, 3.8 to 4.5 metres long), the sensible spec is a chimney-breast-centred media wall with a 55-inch TV (up to 65-inch if your seating distance is at the longer end), a 1.0 to 1.4 metre electric fireplace, and slimmer alcove joinery to avoid the wall feeling chunky in the small room.
 Slatted oak cladding works visually because the vertical slats make the room feel taller.
-We avoid wall-to-wall configurations in smaller Crystal Palace rooms — they make the space feel closed-in.
-Cost £3,500-£4,500 for smaller-room builds.
+We avoid wall-to-wall configurations in smaller Crystal Palace rooms because they make the space feel closed-in.

 Crystal Palace has a particular design sensibility — can the media wall reflect the local aesthetic?

 Yes.
-The Triangle aesthetic — Farrow & Ball heritage colours, oak floors, brass and matte black fittings, a mix of period and contemporary — translates well into media wall design.
-Common Crystal Palace specifications include: slatted oak central feature in honey-toned oak, painted alcove cabinetry in heritage greens (Down Pipe, Lichen) or deep blues (Hague Blue, Stiffkey Blue), brass cup handles or push-to-open hardware, marble-effect or terrazzo-effect porcelain around the fireplace, and warm-white LED lighting at 2700K rather than cool-white.
+The Triangle aesthetic, with Farrow & Ball heritage colours, oak floors, brass and matte black fittings, and a mix of period and contemporary, translates well into media wall design.
+Common Crystal Palace specifications include: a slatted oak central feature in honey-toned oak, painted alcove cabinetry in heritage greens (Down Pipe, Lichen) or deep blues (Hague Blue, Stiffkey Blue), brass cup handles or push-to-open hardware, marble-effect or terrazzo-effect porcelain around the fireplace, and warm-white LED lighting at 2700K rather than cool-white.
 We've worked on enough Crystal Palace projects to know the local aesthetic, and we can show you photos of completed Crystal Palace builds at the survey.

 Get a Free Quote for Your Crystal Palace Media Walls